Lès

 The word lès ([lɛ], and [lɛz‿] with liaison) is an archaic French preposition meaning "near", "next to".
-Today it occurs only in place names to distinguish places of the same name.
+Today it occurs only in place names to distinguish places with the same name.

 The word lès has two variants: lez and les.
 The latter should not be confused with the plural definite article les (e.g. les-Bains, "the Baths").

 Etymology

 The word lès and its variants derive from late Latin latus, "side".

+The preposition is not used anymore in French, but remains still nowadays in other Langues d'oïl such as the Walloon language with dilé (close to) and adlé (among).